 - A. TCDD is tetrachlorodibenzo-p-dioxin, the most toxic congener of the polyhalogenated aromatic hydrocarbons called generically dioxin. - B. Chickens and rats fed moderate levels of TCDD results in thymic atrophy and alterations in T-cell mediated immune functions such as delayed hypersensitivity activity (T{DTH}), T_C activity (cytotoxic T lymphocyte), and T-cell dependent antibody responses. - 1.
 Both cell and humoral mediated immune responses are affected. - 2.
-PCBs (polychlorinated biphenyls) can also cause similar adverse effects as TCDD. - 3.
-In addition to immunotoxicity, TCDD and some of the PCB congeners have the ability to cause hepatotoxicity, embryotoxicity, teratogenicity, dermal toxicity, lethality, carcinogenesis, wasting syndrome and tumor promotion in many different species at low concentrations. - C. Administration of TCDD results in increased susceptibility to challenge with viruses, bacteria, and parasitic diseases, as well as to tumor promoting substances. - D. The exact mechanism of TCDD (and at higher doses, PCB) disruption of immune functioning is not known.
-However, it is known that all effects of TCDD (and PCBs) occur following binding to a cell cytoplasmic receptor called AhR (aryl hydrocarbon receptor). - 1.
+PCBs (polychlorinated biphenyls) can also cause adverse effects similar to TCDD. - 3.
+In addition to immunotoxicity, TCDD and some of the PCB congeners have the ability to cause hepatotoxicity, embryotoxicity, teratogenicity, dermal toxicity, lethality, carcinogenesis, wasting syndrome and tumor promotion in many different species at low concentrations. - C. Administration of TCDD results in increased susceptibility to challenge with viruses, bacteria, and parasitic diseases, as well as to tumor promoting substances. - D. The exact mechanism of TCDD (and at higher doses, PCBs) disruption of immune functioning is not known.
+However, it is known that all effects of TCDD (and PCBs) occur following binding to a cell cytoplasmic receptor called AhR (aryl hydrocarbon receptor).
+(Figure 6) - 1.
 The receptor (AhR) is located in the cytoplasm (or cytosol) of the cell (see the figure below, which is taken from Giesy et al. 2002).
 Heatshock proteins 90 (HSP90) are bound to the receptor.
 When the appropriate contaminant interacts and binds to the AhR, it is activated and moves into the nucleus where the HSPs disassociate.
 The contaminant bound AhR forms a ligand with ARNT (Ah receptor nuclear translocator protein).
-The contaminant-AhR-ARNT complex binds to .
-This response element is on the chromosome analogous to binding with the estrogen responsive element.
+The contaminant-AhR-ARNT complex binds to a response element associated with the chromosome.
+This response element binding on the chromosome is analogous to binding with the estrogen responsive element.
 However, the response element is called the dioxin responsive element (DRE), and its binding distorts the chromosome allowing access to DNA regions known as promoters and activation of adjacent genes that result in the transcription of DNA to mRNA.
-The mRNA that codes for a specific isozyme of P450, called P450-1A. - 2.
+The mRNA codes for a specific isozyme of P450 called P4501A1. - 2.
 After induction of the P450, a cascade of events occurs to cause cell toxicity and a myriad of physiological responses in many organ systems. - 3.
-However, the specific turn of biochemical events is still obscure, although bits and pieces of the puzzle of why polyhalogenated aromatics and PAHs cause problems at sufficiently high doses.
+The specific turn of biochemical events is still obscure, but bits and pieces of the puzzle are emerging to eventually help explain why polyhalogenated aromatics and PAHs cause problems at sufficiently high doses.

-Figure 7.
+Figure 6.
 Interaction of TCDD or Ah reactive compound with the Ah receptor and subsequent transport to the nucleus where cytochrome P4501A1 synthesis is induced.
 This interaction can occur in all cells.
 Putatively, cells of the lymphoid glands may be especially sensitive targets.
 Note that the luciferase gene can be cloned into a cell and turned on when the AhR is bound.
 The light production can be measured for a convenient assay to screen compounds that can bind to AhR (Schematic was copied from Giesy et al. 2002)